mga-97/r1-object-retrieval/modules/r1Obr-orchestrator/README.md

 The continous search is an optional feature of this orchestrator.
 If it set as active, the orchestrator will check constantly, during the navigation of the robot, if the object of the search can already be found without waiting for the robot to reach a certain location.
 If `<where>` has been specified in the `search` command, the continuous search will activate only in proximity of the specified location.

+### Chat Bot and speech Synthesizer
+The orchestrator manages also the vocal interaction between robot and people around it.
+The trascribed text of what a person tells to the robot is read from an input port (default name is `/r1Obr-orchestrator/voice_command:i`).
+This text is sent to a Chat Bot device which replies to the orchestrator translating the vocal commands in RPC commands.
+These RPC commands are the same as described before.
+Together with the Chat Bot device, a Speech Synthesizer device let the robot speak.
+The exact words that the robot says are asked to the Chat Bot.
+Example:
+- from voice command input port: `can you search an apple in the kitchen?`
+- the orchestrator sends the above string to the Chat Bot device.
+Reply from Chat Bot: `(search apple kitchen) (say "Sure, I am going to the kitchen looking for an apple")`
+- the command `(search apple kitchen)` is sent to the RPC input port of the orchestrator
+- the sentence to say is sent to the Speech Synthesizer device

 ### Integration of the Sensor Network
 Before starting looking around for the object, this module asks to the Sensor Network if it can find it, so that the robot can directly navigate to it.